 In their 2009 article, "Whose memories, whose archives?," archivists Andrew Flinn and his coauthors define community archives as "collections of material gathered primarily by members of a given community and over whose use community members exercise some level of control."
 In her article on the South Asian American Digital Archive, Michelle Caswell explains, "Community archives are part of larger social and political movements whereby groups who have been ignored, misrepresented, or marginalized by mainstream archival repositories launch their own archival projects as a means of self-representation, identity construction, and empowerment."
+Examples include the Interference Archive, the Latino GLBT History Project, and the People's Archive of Police Violence in Cleveland.

-In short, community archives are collections created and controlled by communities, usually outside of traditional archival institutions.
+In short, community archives are collections created and controlled by communities, usually outside of traditional archival institutions like universities and government bodies.
 In practice, many community archives develop in collaboration or partnership with major institutions, in order to have access to sustained support and resources.
 Community archives can address gaps, silences, and subjectivities in the production of historical narratives in many ways:

-- The moment of record creation (the making of sources): Community archives generally contain records created by the people documented, in their own words, and on their own terms.
-This is in contrast to institutional archives which often contain records about communities from the perspectives of people in power, like government records and anthropological studies. - The moment of record assembly (the making of archives): Community archives give people authority to decide what records about their communities are valuable to preserve.
+• The moment of record creation (the making of sources): Community archives generally contain records created by the people documented, in their own words, and on their own terms.

+This is in contrast to institutional archives which often contain records about communities from the perspectives of people in power, like government records and anthropological studies.

+- The moment of record assembly (the making of archives): Community archives give people authority to decide what records about their communities are valuable to preserve.
 Community archives are often democratically run, even by volunteers, which allows community members to maintain ownership and control over their own cultural material. - The moment of record retrieval (the making of stories): Community archives are often located in or nearby the communities they document, allowing more open access and use.
 Community archives are more likely to allow users to browse material from the stacks, which is not possible in traditional archival Reading Rooms.
 Moreover, the products created from archival material is often more flexible and directly engaging than traditional academic articles and exhibits.
 Community archives are more likely to have performances, public art and mural projects, and more family and community-oriented events. - The moment of retrospective significance (the making of history): The ultimate goal of community archives is to affect or to counter dominant historical narratives by bringing public visibility to underrepresented perspectives and to shape public understanding about their communities.